ivelasq/pipedream/blog/flexdashboard-youtube-api/index.md

 ### Add packages for the dashboard

 After the YAML header, add the packages you need.
-I used `source()` to read in the R script that pulls in, cleans, and saves the data for the dashboard.
+I used `source()` to read in the `data-processing.R` script.

 ``` R
 library(flexdashboard)